Connect with us

 www.youtube.com – CBS Miami – 2024-10-02 15:56:31

-SUMMARY: In ‘s CBS News Miami update, returned to Flamingo Elementary after a gas leak prompted an evacuation, but no injuries were reported.
+SUMMARY: In today’s CBS News Miami update, students returned to Flamingo Elementary after a gas leak prompted an evacuation, but no injuries were reported.
 Meteorologist Da Warren forecasts increased rain chances over the weekend due to a surge of moisture coming into South Florida.
-A tragic in Cooper claimed the of 23-year-old Caitlyn Heron while another passenger escaped.
+A tragic accident in Cooper City claimed the life of 23-year-old Caitlyn Heron while another passenger escaped.
 In international news, Israel successfully defended against an Iranian missile attack, with heightened tensions in the region.
 Meanwhile, a strike involving port workers could disrupt supplies.
 The aftermath of Hurricane Helen has resulted in over 160 fatalities and ongoing rescue efforts in affected states.

 In today’s Quickcast: